-Clearly, life in contemporary developed societies is focused on individual achievement-being well dressed, popular, and successful-more strongly than ever before.
+Clearly, life in contemporary developed societies is focused on individual accomplishment being well dressed, popular, and successful-more strongly than ever before.
 Young people face almost constant pressure to "measure up" and define their identities, and therefore their self-worth, according to standards set by others (Mannon, 1997).
 Although most adjust pretty well, others can't.
 In addition, as competition for scarce financial resources becomes more acute, young people are likely to experience heightened levels of stress and confusion about their own futures.
+To some, expectations regarding educational success have spun out of control, resulting in a national schoolrelated stress epidemic.
+As one teacher put it, "We are sitting on a ticking time bomb" (quoted in Abeles, 2016, p.
+2).
 When the quest for success begins earlier and earlier, the costs of not succeeding increase.
+Media depictions of youthful angst can exacerbate the problem.
+For instance, a recent study found that in the month following the 2017 release of the Netflix show 13 Reasons Why, there was a 29% increase in suicide rates among 10- to 17-year-olds (Bridge et al., 2019).

-Such changes may explain why suicides among young African American men (ages 15-24), once quite rare and still relatively less frequent than suicides among other ethnic groups, increased from 4.1 deaths per 100,000 people in 1960 to 15.1 deaths in 1990 (see Exhibit 1.1).
-The rate has since fallen to 11.1 per 100,000 people but is still almost triple what it was five decades ago (National Center for Health Statistics, 2014).
-Some experts blamed the increase on a growing sense of hopelessness and a long-standing cultural taboo against discussing mental health matters.
-Others, however, cited broader social factors, brought about, ironically, by the growing economy of the late 20th century.
-As more and more black families moved into the middle class, they felt increasing pressure to compete in traditionally white-dominated professions and social environments.
-In fact, black teenagers who committed suicide were more likely to come from higher socioeconomic backgrounds than black teenagers in the general population (cited in Belluck, 1998).
+Growing educational expectations may explain why suicides among young African American men (ages 15-24), once quite rare and still relatively less frequent than suicides among other ethnic groups, tripled from 4.1 deaths per 100,000 people in 1960 to 14.7 deaths in 2016 (see Exhibit 1.1).
+Some experts have blamed these trends on a growing sense of hopelessness and a long-standing cultural taboo against discussing mental health matters.
+Others, however, have cited broader social factors, brought about, ironically, by the growing economy of the late 20th century and the more recent recovery from the 2008 recession.
+As more and more Black families move into the middle class, they feel increasing pressure to compete in traditionally White-dominated professions and social environments.